Paulina Porizkova Poses Nude for SI Swim at 52: 'You Shouldn’t Be Ashamed of Your Body, No Matter What Age You Are'

 In the wake of the #metoo movement, Sports Illustrated Swimsuit models are using this year’s issue as a way to speak out about issues that are important to them.
 The highly anticipated special issue has become a platform that stretches far beyond celebrating women’s bodies.

 Models Paulina Porizkova, 52, Sailor Brinkley Cook, 19, and Robyn Lawley, 28, are proving just that, taking part in a powerful new project called “In Her Own Words.”
-Each woman poses completely nude in the issue with meaningful words like truth, artist, mother, natural and more written across their bodies.
+Each woman poses completely nude in the issue — along with more models, which will be revealed when the SI Swim issue drops next week — with meaningful words like truth, artist, mother, natural and more written across their bodies.

 “The ‘In Her Own Words’ project is the evolution of the messaging of the SI Swimsuit issue that we have been consistently promoting in the issue for years,” SI Swim editor MJ Daly told PEOPLE.
 “The idea of allowing women to celebrate and evolve and harness their own power in a creative environment and allow them a platform to speak to who they truly are and who they want to be.”